Skip to main content

 How do state taxes affect my lottery winnings?

-State income tax on lottery winnings varies significantly.
+State income tax on lottery winnings ranges from 0% to over 10% depending on where you live.
 Nine states have no income tax at all (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming).
 Meanwhile, states like New York (10.9%), New Jersey (10.75%), and Oregon (9.9%) take a substantial additional cut on top of the 37% federal rate.
 Some states like California exempt lottery prizes from state income tax entirely.